BouchardLab/pyuoi/paper/paper.md

     * Column subset selection (UoI~CSS~).
     * Non-negative matrix factorization (UoI~NMF~).

+The generalized linear models we have implemented include the most commonly used models in a variety of scientific disciplines, but particularly in the fields of neuroscience and genomics.
+Extensions to other generalized linear models (e.g., negative binomial regression, gamma regression, etc.) are left as future work.
+However, given the inheritance structure of the `PyUoI` framework, these extensions should be straightforward for the interested user.

 Similar to `scikit-learn`, each UoI algorithm has its own Python class.
 Instantiations of these classes are created with specific hyperparameters and are fit to user-provided datasets.
 The hyperparameters allow the user to fine-tune the number of resamples, fraction of data in each resample, and the model selection criteria used in the estimation module (in Algorithm 1, test set accuracy is used, but the Akaike and Bayesian Information Criteria are also available).

-Additionally, `PyUoI` is agnostic to the specific solver used for a given model.
+Additionally, UoI is agnostic to the specific solver used for a given model.
-For example, generalized linear models come equipped with a coordinate descent solver (from `scikit-learn`), a built-in Orthant-Wise Limited memory Quasi-Newton solver [@gong2015], and the `pycasso` solver [@ge2019].
+That is, the UoI framework operates on fits obtained from performing the optimization to a specified model (such as the lasso optimization problem for linear regression).
+In the case of `PyUoI`, the generalized linear models come equipped with a coordinate descent solver (from `scikit-learn`), a built-in Orthant-Wise Limited memory Quasi-Newton solver [@gong2015], and the `pycasso` solver [@ge2019].
 The choice of solver is left to the user as a hyperparameter.
+However, `PyUoI` could be extended by the user to utilize other desired solvers.

 # Applications